webintellectual/Information-Retrieval/Hadoop_setup_roadmap/local_mode/3_WordCount_MapReduce/Instructions.md

 ## Writing a WordCount MapReduce application, bundling it, and running it using the Hadoop local mode

-Use snake case only to name the files and folder.
+- Use snake case only to name the files and folder.
+- Specify path of python in .py files <br/>
+  #!{python path}

 Command to run mapReduce job: